 Stilicho returned to Europe and shortly after that smashed a rebellion in Africa.
 Then he faced the Visigoths once more, and stopped Alaric's incursions into Italy.
 In 402, Stilicho defeated Alaric in a pitched battle.
-His troops were too undisciplined to pursue the enemy, and stopped to plunder the enemy's camp, allowing Alaric and most of his forces to escape.
+His troops were too undisciplined to pursue the enemy's camp, allowing Alaric and most of his forces to escape.
 Alaric accepted a position in the Roman government as the defender of the Danubian provinces, and Stilicho was able to destroy another German invasion.